strapi/documentation/docs/developer-docs/latest/plugins/users-permissions.md

 ### JWT configuration

 You can configure the JWT generation by using the [plugins configuration file](/developer-docs/latest/setup-deployment-guides/configurations/optional/plugins.md).

-We are using [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) to generate the JWT.
+Strapi uses [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) to generate the JWT.

 Available options:

 - `jwtSecret`: random string used to create new JWTs, typically set using the `JWT_SECRET` [environment variable](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md#strapi-s-environment-variables).
-- `jwt.expiresIn`: expressed in seconds or a string describing a time span zeit/ms.<br>
+- `jwt.expiresIn`: expressed in seconds or a string describing a time span.<br>
   Eg: 60, "45m", "10h", "2 days", "7d", "2y".
 A numeric value is interpreted as a seconds count.
 If you use a string be sure you provide the time units (minutes, hours, days, years, etc), otherwise milliseconds unit is used by default ("120" is equal to "120ms").

 <code-group>